A Local’s One Week French Riviera Itinerary

 If you want the luxury of exploring everything I’ve mentioned above, I really recommend at least a week here, during which you could spend your days doing a nice mix of urban exploring, outdoor activities, beach lounging, and historical/cultural visits.

-When to visit
+Best time to visit

 With an average of over 300 sunny days per year and a climate that never gets any colder than “chilly”, there really isn’t a bad time to visit the Riviera.
+That doesn’t mean some periods aren’t nicer than others, though.

-That doesn’t mean some periods aren’t nicer than others though, and for for the average visitor, late spring or early fall are the two best times for a visit.
-Both periods offer pleasantly warm but not overwhelmingly hot daytime temperatures, and the sea will be warm enough for swimming by early June and continuing all the way through October.
+Both periods offer pleasantly warm but not overwhelmingly hot daytime temperatures, fewer crowds, and the sea will be warm enough for swimming from June all the way through October.

 The fall, particular the early part of the season, offers many of the benefits of summer, but with more moderate temperatures, fewer crowds, and reduced prices.
 By the middle of September, most vacationers will have returned home, so you’ll get a much more local experience.